 Note: For Microsoft users, this means Robin will pull any contacts saved to your "My contacts" list in Outlook.
 Keep in mind the "My Contacts" list is different from the Outlook office directory.

 Additional features (requires admin configuration)

 When the "Allow personal booking" setting is enabled for your organization (+ your work calendar is connected), you're the owner of your events, unlocking a few extra scheduling perks.
 This means you're managing your schedule as yourself and all events scheduled through Robin are created and owned by you, instead of the account your organization has integrated with Robin.

 Robin creates the event as you, the user, and respects the user permissions you've been granted in your native calendar system.
 Therefore, you can

 - Manage your events from anywhere, such as cancelling your event or changing the event time, date, location, attendees, or etc.

-- Manage events on behalf of others if you have delegate calendar access.
+- Book events on behalf of others if you have delegate calendar access.